sokq44/erasmus-game/README.md

 # Bob the Astronaut 👨‍🚀

 Welcome to Bob the Astronaut, a delightful platformer game made during the Erasmus program in Spain.
-Explore vibrant levels, overcome obstacles, and immerse yourself in the nostalgia of your Erasmus journey.
+Explore vibrant levels, overcome obstacles, and immerse yourself in a beautiful journey.

 ## Features